jmike/naomi/README.md

 1. You first create the database using a tool of your choice, e.g. [MySQL Workbench](http://www.mysql.com/products/workbench/), [pgAdmin](http://www.pgadmin.org/) - a tool you already know;
 2. You call a few simple methods to extract meta-information to the application layer.

 While this approach may seem intriguing to new developers, it is in fact the natural way of thinking for experienced engineers.
 Creating a database requires creativity and imagination that machines lack.
+It is a task made for humans.

-Naomi takes care of SQL code by automating repetitive data queries.
+Naomi takes care of the SQL code by automating repetitive data queries.
 And if you need some custom logic you can always write it yourself.

 ## Contributors